mopidy/mopidy/docs/installation/osx.rst

             brew uninstall --ignore-dependencies gst-python pygobject3

-       These dependencies will be re-installed automatically when mopidy is installed.
+       These dependencies will be re-installed automatically when Mopidy is installed.

 #.
 To install Mopidy, run::